 - Standard – RFC 3920.

-- This is a base for building secured applications which is the need of the hour where security breaches are increasing in number.
+- this is a base for building secured applications which the need of the hour where security breaches are increasing in number.

 The network availability of two entities can be determined by this protocol.
 It shows whether other entities are available for communication.
 It also further gives more detail information like whether the other person is in a meeting and when they will available.